 Unit 5: Managing People in Health and Social Care

 Unit 6: Sociology Concepts in Health and Ill Health

-The vocational and applied nature of the qualification means that different types of learners would benefit from attending a programme of study and achieving the qualification.
-Learners who have recently completed compulsory education and have chosen to follow a career in health and social care or related area to acquire the key skills and knowledge to successfully enter the workplace.
+The vocational and applied nature of the qualification means that different learners would benefit from attending a programme of study and achieving the qualification.
+Learners who have recently completed compulsory education have chosen to follow a career in health and social care or related areas to acquire the key skills and knowledge to enter the workplace successfully.
 This qualification is also suitable for learners who are re-entering employment after a period of absence and for those who are seeking a career change to health and social care.